oaioa/4400/use-cloudhaskell/README.md

+# Objectives

+A program that calaculates the code complexity thanks to the Argon library.

+# For a start

+For a start, watch the firewall settings of your OS.
+In particular this app need the UDP multicast

+# use-cloudhaskell

 The purpose of this project is to provide a baseline demonstration of the use of cloudhaskell in the context of the code complexity measurement individual programming task.
 The cloud haskell platform provides an elegant set of features that support the construction of a wide variety of multi-node distributed systems commuinication